d1m007/ReservationInfo/README.md

 ## Installation

-To install the plugin, unzip the files in the following directory:
+To install the plugin, unzip files in the following directory:
 'glpi/plugins/ReservationInfo/'
 then install/enable it from the Setup/plugin panel.